packagist/private-packagist-docs/docs/self-hosted/kubernetes-troubleshooting.md

 You can configure additional hostnames to be resolved by the cluster by following the instructions below.

-Make a backup of the current `coredns` config to a yaml file in case you need to revert changes or want to keep it as a reference:
+Make a backup of the current CoreDNS config to a yaml file in case you need to revert changes or want to keep it as a reference:
 ```
 kubectl -n kube-system get configmap coredns -o yaml > coredns-config.yaml
 ```

-Start editing the `coredns` config by issuing the following command:
+Start editing the CoreDNS config by issuing the following command:
 ```
 kubectl -n kube-system edit configmap coredns
 ```

-This will open the current `coredns` config in your default editor.
+This will open the current CoreDNS config in your default editor.
 Add all additional hostnames with corresponding IPs to the `hosts` config block.
 If the `hosts` config block doesn't exist yet, please add it.

 **Important:** Add the `fallthrough` entry as the last entry in order to resolve all other hostnames that are not listed in the `hosts` config block!